xijo/betterplace_apidocs/sections/fundraising_event_details.md

       <td>Provides a list of forwarded amounts and their receiving projects.

 Each fundraising event can have multiple projects that it supports.
 The fundraising event manager specifies the amount that is forwarded from the fundraising event to the project.
-Please note, that this list of forwarded donations and their corresponding receiving projects is not required to be in sync with the <a href="fundraising_events_featured_projects_list.md">Featured Project List endpoint</a>.
+Please note that this list of forwarded donations and their corresponding receiving projects is not required to be in sync with the <a href="fundraising_events_featured_projects_list.md">Featured Project List endpoint</a>.
-To find out, if all donations of the fundraising event have been forwarded, please sum the amounts provided by this api endpoint and compare it to the donated amount attribute of the fundraising event api endpoint.
+To find out if all donations of the fundraising event have been forwarded, please sum the amounts provided by this api endpoint and compare it to the donated amount attribute of the fundraising event api endpoint.
 </td>
     </tr>
     <tr>